fmoo/react-typeahead/README.md

 > A typeahead/autocomplete component for React

-*This is a fork of https://github.com/fmoo/react-typeahead*
+**This is a fork of https://github.com/fmoo/react-typeahead that uses ES6**

 react-typeahead is a javascript library that provides a react-based typeahead, or autocomplete text entry, as well as a "typeahead tokenizer",